jxcore/jxcore/docs/plain/jxcore-feature-internal-recovery.markdown

 # Internal Recovery vs Process Monitor

 Process Monitor and Internal Process Recovery should not be used simultaneously.
-Both of them perform restart of the application's process, so they could interfere with each other leading to unexpected behaviour.
+Both of them perform restart of the application's process, so they could interfere with each other leading to an unexpected behavior.
 For example, the application could be respawned into multiple instances, or fall into uncontrolled loop of restarting.

 On the other hand, when your application is running in multi-threaded mode, you can still use Internal Thread Recovery (which allows to restart crashed threads, not the application's process) together with Process Monitor.